Modern Literature

 Characteristics of Modern Literature:

-Experimentation: Modern literature (M L) is marked by a spirit of experimentation with narrative techniques, structure, and language.
+Experimentation: Modern literature (M L) is marked by experimentation with narrative techniques, structure, and language.
 Writers often challenged conventional storytelling norms, leading to the emergence of various literary movements such as Modernism and Postmodernism.

 Fragmentation: The narrative structure in modern literature often exhibits fragmentation and nonlinear storytelling.
 Authors employed techniques like stream of consciousness and disjointed timelines to capture the complexity of human thought and experience.